A gas cylinder holds 0.10 mol of O₂ at 150°C and a pressure of 3.... | Channels for Pearson+

 Textbook QuestionTextbook Question

 A gas cylinder holds 0.10 mol of O₂ at 150°C and a pressure of 3.0 atm.
-The gas expands adiabatically until the volume is doubled.
-What are the final (a) pressure and
+The gas expands adiabatically until the pressure is halved.
+What are the final (b) temperature?

 Verified Solution